-You can find your custom images at your UpCloud control panel under the Storage section.
+You can find your custom images in your UpCloud control panel under the Storage section.
 The custom images can be deployed straight from the list or you can find the images in the operating system selection on the deployment page.

 Deploy a new server using a custom image by clicking the Deploy button.